Mistakes (Jonas Blue and Paloma Faith song)

-"Mistakes" is a song by English DJ Jonas Blue and English singer-songwriter Paloma Faith.
+"Mistakes" is a song by English DJ and record producer Jonas Blue and English singer-songwriter Paloma Faith.
 The song was released on 28 February 2020 by Positiva and Virgin EMI.
 The song was written by Paloma Faith, Uzoechi Emenike, James Norton, Guy James Robin and Aaron Zuckerman.

 Background

 Talking about the song, Jonas Blue said, "'Mistakes' is such a special one for me, I've wanted to work with Paloma for a long time, and this just connected the dots for us to be able to collaborate in a perfect way.
 I'm happy I managed to get some influences in there from my UK house and garage upbringing too."
 Paloma Faith said, "I feel so excited about 'Mistakes'.
 I am a huge fan of MNEK who co-wrote the song and also of the dance power of Jonas.
 I can't help but move to this tune.
 It's a banger!"